 - Reduce the heat slightly- enough to keep the fruit at a medium boil - and stir often as the mixture cooks and reduces over the next 40 minutes.
 It should be thickened and reduced by almost half.
 If not, continue cooking for 5 to 10 minutes more.

-- Meanwhile, prepare the canner and 9 1/2-pints jars (or 5 pint jars) and lids.
+- Meanwhile, prepare the canner and 9 half pint jars (or 5 pint jars) and lids.
 Keep the jars warm until filling.

 - Immediately fill hot jars with the syrup, leaving 1/2-inch headspace.
 Wipe jar tops and threads clean and place lids and bands on jars.

 - Process in a boiling water canner for 10 minutes.
 Remove lid, turn burner off and let jars sit in canner for 5 minutes.
 Transfer jars to a towel-lined counter and let sit overnight before removing bands and testing lids for seal.
 Refrigerate any that didn't seal and store the rest on a dark, cool shelf.

-- Always label the jars with the contents and a date so you remember what you’ve got.
+- Always label the jars with the contents and a date so you remember what's in them.
 Use within a year to a year and a half.